AAKASHKSHETTY/markdown-notes-app-React/README.md

 # Markdown Notepad

-A simple and intuitive Markdown-based notepad built with React, HTML, CSS, and JavaScript, leveraging Firebase for backend storage.
+A simple and intuitive Markdown-based notepad built with React, HTML, CSS, and JavaScript, using Firebase for backend storage.
 This application allows users to create, edit, and save notes in Markdown format with real-time synchronization across devices.

 ## Features